infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 With the exception of the _infinit-user_ binary, one can specify the Infinit user behind the action by relying on the `--as` option followed by the user name.
 If not specified, the `$INFINIT_USER` environment variable is used, unless not set in which case the system user name is used.

-Finally, some command-line tools, in particular _infinit-network_, and _infinit-volume_ can be "run".
-As such, they have options such as `--start`, `--stop`, `--status` etc. in order to allow developers to manipulate them in a similar fashion to other UNIX daemons e.g init scripts.

 ### Hub ###

 All objects (users, storages, networks, volumes etc.) are created locally by default with no server involved.
 The creation process may generate one or more files and store them in the `$INFINIT_DATA_HOME` directory.

 The command-line tools however provide a way to rely on the Hub for certain operations in order to simplify some administrative tasks such as inviting a user to a drive, sharing the volumes created within a network, moving the user identity to another of your devices and so on.
 In addition, some functionalities such as the consumption of storage capacity in a network are only available through the Hub.
 As a rule of thumb, we advise you to always rely on the Hub, unless you know exactly what you are doing.

 The use of the Hub can be activated through specific options, mostly `--push`, `--fetch` and `--pull`.
 The `--push` option publishes an object on the Hub for other users to retrieve it.
 The `--pull` option does the exact opposite, removing the object from the Hub.
-Finally, the `--fetch` option retrieves a resource from the Hub, e.g a network descriptor, and stores it locally in the `$INFINIT_DATA_HOME` directory.
+Finally, the `--fetch` option retrieves a resource from the Hub, e.g. a network descriptor, and stores it locally in the `$INFINIT_DATA_HOME` directory.

 One can decide to either create objects locally before pushing them to the Hub or to perform both tasks through a single action by specifying `--push` option when invoking the command.

 Note that some binaries operate in hub mode by default.
 For instance the _infinit-drive_ binary would not make sense without the Hub since its role is to bridge the gap between a low-level storage infrastructure and potential non-tech-savvy users.

-**IMPORTANT**: This document covers mainly flows involving the Hub.
-For users wanting to use Infinit in a pure decentralized environment, just know that `--push`/`--fetch` operations must be replaced by `--export`/`--import` operations while the files must be manually shared with other users and moved between devices.
-Also, you will sometimes need to provide additional information such as the IP address of bootstrap nodes in order to discover the other nodes of a network.
+**IMPORTANT**: This document mainly covers flows involving the Hub.
+For users wanting to use Infinit in a pure decentralized environment, the `--push`/`--fetch` operations must be replaced with `--export`/`--import` operations and the resulting files must be manually shared with other users and moved between devices.
+You will sometimes need to provide additional information such as the IP address of bootstrap nodes in order to discover the other nodes of a network.

 User
 ------

-The _infinit-user_ binary allows one to create a user identity, publish it on the Hub to be referenced by other users and so on and so forth.
+The _infinit-user_ binary allows one to create a user identity, publish it to the Hub so that it can be referenced by other users and perform other user based operations.

 ### Create a user ###

-A user is not much more than a RSA key pair that will be used to sign and encrypt data.
+A user is not much more than an RSA key pair that will be used to sign and encrypt data.
 The following creates a user, automatically generating a new RSA key pair.

 Note that the name of the user is deduced from the system if you do not specify a name through the `--name` option or the `$INFINIT_USER` environment variable.